great-expectations/great_expectations/docs/docusaurus/docs/get_support.md

 ### Search the GX documentation

 Search the docs you're using currently for an answer to your issue or question.
-If you're new to GX Core, try the [Quickstart](tutorials/quickstart/quickstart.md) or one of the specific getting started guides such as [Get started with Great Expectations and Databricks](tutorials/getting_started/how_to_use_great_expectations_in_databricks.md), or [Get started with Great Expectations and SQL](tutorials/getting_started/how_to_use_great_expectations_with_sql.md).
+If you're new to GX OSS, try the [Quickstart](tutorials/quickstart/quickstart.md) or one of the specific getting started guides such as [Get started with Great Expectations and Databricks](tutorials/getting_started/how_to_use_great_expectations_in_databricks.md), or [Get started with Great Expectations and SQL](tutorials/getting_started/how_to_use_great_expectations_with_sql.md).

 ### Search with your favorite browser